FellanNokes/SQL_course_Felix_Kjellberg_DE25/exercises/exercise_1/exercise_1.md

 These study questions are good to get an overview of how SQL and relational databases work.

 &nbsp; a) What are the main categories of SQL commands?
+DDL - Data Definition Language
+DML - Data Manipulation Language
+DCL - Data Control Language
+TCL - Transaction Control Language

 &nbsp; b) Explain the difference between HAVING and WHERE clauses?
+WHERE: filters rows before grouping
+HAVING: filters groups after aggregation used wehn GROUP BY is present

 &nbsp; c) How to make sure you delete the correct rows?
+You always SELECT first to make sure you delete the correct thing

-&nbsp; d) How do you retrieve unique values in a column?
+&nbsp; d) How do you retrieve unique values in a column? you use DISTINCT to retrieve unique values

-&nbsp; e) What does data transformation mean?
+&nbsp; e) What does data transformation mean? e.g when you want the salary in sek but the table has it in USD, you need to transform it.

 &nbsp; f) How do you create a new row in a table?
+INSERT INTO table(column1, column2)
+VALUES ('newdata', 69);

-&nbsp; g) What happens if you omit the WHERE clause in an UPDATE statement?
+&nbsp; g) What happens if you omit the WHERE clause in an UPDATE statement? if you dont use WHERE you will update all rows in the table

 &nbsp; h) What happens if you omit the WHERE clause in a DELETE statement?
+Then you will delete all rows in the table

 &nbsp; i) What is a conditional statement in SQL, and can it be used with SELECT?